 - Reuse the fruit.
 If you’re making a second batch within a day or two, toss that alcohol-soaked fruit back in.
 Waste not.

 - Go cheap.
 Seriously.
-Cheap wine, cheap rum, cheap orange liqueur — you won’t notice once it’s all mixed.
-I usually use Jackson-Triggs Merlot, but Bodacious Red and Cabernet-Sauvignon have all worked beautifully.
+Cheap wine, cheap rum, cheap orange liqueur.
+You won’t notice once it’s all mixed.
+I usually use Jackson-Triggs Merlot, but any affordable Cabernet Sauvignon or red blend works beautifully.
+Save the good stuff for drinking on its own.

 - Get the box.
 If you make it once, you’ll want it again.
 Save yourself the extra trip.